Free Economy Shipping Orders $50+

 “There are not a lot of differences between Labrador Retrievers and Pitbulls, and when you mix the two, you’re getting a more well-rounded dog.”

 With most designer breeds, for instance, the Horgi, there is a lot of guesswork as to which traits the dog will show.
-In most cases, designer breeds have parents that are more different than same.
+In most cases, designer breeds have parents that are more different than the same.
 Which is kind of the point when you think about it.
 However, this is not the case with the Pit/Lab mix.
 They have a very predictable size, coat, and personality.

-There are not a lot of differences between a Lab and a Pit Bull, and when you mix the two, more often than not, you’re getting a “better dog” in general.
+There are not a lot of differences between a lab and a Pit Bull, and when you mix the two, more often than not, you’re getting a “better dog” in general.
 Wait, stop what!!

-The Pit/Lab mix will live longer on average than the Labrador Retriever and is healthier thanks to the Pittie side.
-But thanks to the Labrador side, you have a dog that not a complete tank whose agility can propel them over most fences.
+The Pit/Lab Mix will live longer on average than the Labrador Retriever and is healthier thanks to the Pittie side.
+But thanks to the Labrador side, you have a dog that is not a complete tank whose agility can propel them over most fences.
 Pit Lab mixes are very well-rounded dogs suited for many different lifestyles and environments.

 Pitbull Lab Mix: Everything You Wanted To Know | Innovet Pet